FarFlyField/OSRE_DELIVERABLE/README.md

 ## Step 1: Set up on CPU-only node
 Because this is a GPU Emulator, our goal is to run experiments without using GPU, and here is the instruction about setting up the environment on CPU-only machine.
 #### Note: the commands below should be run on your reserved Chameleon node connected through ssh, not your local laptop.

+**Do not** install any of the above inside this repository, install them the outside directory of the current OSRE_DELIVERABLE repository.
+However, we kind of assumed that you are running on a virtual machine, so everything should be installed after calling "cd ~".
+I'm reminding you of this because if you read into the experiment scripts, some of the commands need the correct directory to be executed.

 1. Chameleon image